SanicTK2/iidxguide/docs/120monitor.md

 * flat, not curved

 Features that do not affect IIDX or BMS simulators will not be explicitly called out; such as FreeSync, G-Sync, HDR, and so on.

+It is recommended that you do **NOT** use the speakers on these monitors and TVs for playing IIDX or BMS.
+Same thing for plugging in headphones into the monitor / TV - not recommended.
+There are various reasons - audio over HDMI / DisplayPort may add significant latency, the DAC on the monitors may be picky about audio sample rate, TVs may have additional processing that may increase the latency, and so on.
+You should always try to have a separate low-latency audio source.

 ## Lightning Model display